 \section{Conclusion}

-In the presence of an SM Higgs, the two Higgs doublet model has the capacity to dynamically produce scalar mass significantly larger than of the lightest quarks and leptons.
+In the presence of an SM Higgs, the two Higgs doublet model has the capacity to dynamically produce scalar masses in the vicinity of, or even larger than, that of the lightest leptons or quarks.
 As the cutoff is raised above $100$ TeV, stability in the mass with magnitude below $200$ MeV ensues against the second Higgs mass.
-It is expected that at a cutoff much higher than $100$ TeV, a single value of dynamical mass is favored by the model irrespective of the second Higgs mass.

 However, the dynamical mass has sensitivity to the couplings which diminishes as the couplings are reduced below $10^{-3}$ GeV, with the minimum mass being produced.
-It strongly implies existence of a critical coupling between $10^{-3}$ GeV and $10^{-6}$ GeV.
+It strongly points towards existence of a critical coupling between $10^{-3}$ GeV and $10^{-6}$ GeV.
 It presents an opportunity to investigate the model to understand new physics involving the particles considerably lighter than $1$ GeV, such as ultra-light scalars.
-At the same time, it invites for further study of richer models which contain higher renormalizable vertices in an attempt to explore existence of critical couplings and extent of mass generation due to diversity in interactions.
+At the same time, it invites for further study of richer models which contain higher renormalizable vertices in an attempt to explore existence of critical couplings and extent of mass generation in the presence of variety of interactions.

 The role of cutoff effects can not be neglected in the model.
-Scalar propagator and scalar dynamical mass suffer the most, while for masses larger than $100$ GeV the field propagators are relatively less effected as was observed in the two Higgs propagators.
+Scalar propagator and scalar dynamical mass suffer the most, while for (both) Higgs masses larger than $100$ GeV the field propagators are relatively less effected as was observed in the two Higgs propagators.
 Since dynamical masses are less than $1$ GeV, numerical fluctuations and the cutoff effects hamper in finding an accurate description of how the masses behave in the parameter space.
 However, considering sufficient number of points in the parameter space a mathematical description for dynamical masses was still found which concurs with the deduction regarding the critical coupling in the model.

 A model with the capacity to dynamically produce masses considerably larger than the lightest quarks and leptons can certainly not be ruled out in scalar interactions.
 The study invites extensions, such as by including richer interactions or other fields, to have a better understanding of how (particularly light) scalars play role at the fundamental level in our universe.